chisui/dakka/thesis/main.md

 ```

 This might go a little against our ideal, to keep the code as typesafe as possible, but in this case the trade off is acceptable.
-Firstly other datatypes that might have taken the place of `ByteString` would not be any safer.
+Firstly other data types that might have taken the place of `ByteString` would not be any safer.
 We can still keep the user from being able to create references by themselves by not exporting the `ActorRef` constructor.
 We could expose it to `ActorContext` implementers through an internal package.